the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit02/labs/lab_quest_oop/_index.md

 # Quest

-This lab builds on the the [Bank Lab]({{< ref "courses/cs9/unit02/labs/lab0_bank/_index.md" >}}), where you learned about Object-Oriented programming.
+This lab builds on the the [Uno Lab]({{< ref "courses/cs9/unit02/labs/lab1_uno/_index.md" >}}), where you learned about Object-Oriented programming.
 OOP solves problems by creating models of situations, with an object representing each person or thing in the situation.
 In this lab, you will learn how to use a framwork called *Quest* to make video games.
 Specifically, *Quest* is a framework for making top-down role-playing games where you control a character and explore a world. [**The Legend of Zelda**](https://en.wikipedia.org/wiki/The_Legend_of_Zelda_(video_game)) (1986) was one of the original top-down role-playing games, and it continues to have a big impact on the style of games today.

 ![Zelda](zelda.gif)